-On top of the town, there is a Castle, originally built to be the residence of the Ventimiglia Lords, which is an example of the late medieval architecture.
+Standing at the top of the town, there’s the castle, originally the residence of the Ventimiglia family and an example of late medieval architecture.